CentOS-Storage-SIG/centos-release-nfs-ganesha/README.md

-# centos-release-nfs-ganesha
-dist-git like repository for the centos-release-nfs-ganesha packages
+centos-release-nfs-ganesha contains different branches for centos-release-nfs-ganesha packages.
+The master branch is not used.